 *

-The newer instruments in our Kalimba Family have evolved to the point that they’re only distantly related to the African thumb pianos which were their ancestors and original inspiration.
+Since 1995 when we started building our Kalimba Family instruments, they’ve evolved to the point where they’re only distantly related to the African thumb pianos which were their ancestors and original inspiration.

-This became obvious as soon as we’d created our first keyboard style kalimba, an instrument 26 inches wide with 24 linearly arranged keys tuned a half note apart.
-Since then we’ve gone on to build a second such chromatically tuned kalimba and two larger quartertone instruments each of which is 37 inches wide and has 48 linearly arranged keys tuned roughly a quartertone apart.
+This became obvious in 1998 when just before we left our neo-ancient life in India we finished “Basus Chromaticus”, the first of our keyboard style kalimbas, an instrument 26 inches wide with 24 linearly arranged keys tuned a half note apart.
+Since then we’ve gone on to build a second such chromatically tuned kalimba, and two 37 inch wide instruments each of which has 48 linearly arranged keys tuned roughly a quartertone apart.

-It was 1998 when we were still in India that we built “Basus Chromaticus”, the first of these radically different instruments, and at that point we knew of nothing else even remotely like it.
-Even later that year when we returned to the States and started poking around the web we found nothing comparable, though we did see a few chromatically tuned handheld instruments.
+When we built “Basus Chromaticus”, we knew of nothing else even remotely like it.
+Even later that year when we were back in the States and could check out kalimbas on the web, we found nothing comparable, though we did see some handheld chromatically tuned instruments.

-However by about 2007 keyboard style kalimbas started popping up on Google, and now they come in many different sizes and shapes.
-But one thing all these instruments seem to have in common is they use something similar to a piano’s arrangement of white and black keys to peg them to a particular key ( presumably in most cases “C” ).
+However by 2007 keyboard style kalimbas started popping up on Google, and now they come in many different sizes and shapes.
+But one thing these instruments seem to have in common is they’re all designed with something analogous to a piano’s arrangement of white and black keys.

-And while it’s true this makes them suitable for playing conventional Pop and Classical music, we doubt they can do either as well as other already existing instruments.
-For Pop music a handheld kalimba with a wireless pickup would be better for a performer who wants to move and play at the same time.
-While the complicated fingerings required by Classical music must be more difficult on thin kalimba keys than on the keys of any basic keyboard.
+And while this may make them more suitable for playing conventional music, we still doubt they can do it as well as other already existing instruments.
+For Pop performers who dance and play at the same time, a handheld kalimba with a wireless pickup would be better.
+While the complicated fingerings required by Classical music must be more difficult on thin metal kalimba keys than on the wide flat keys of any other type of keyboard.

 Beyond giving one bragging rights we can’t quite see the point of complicated visually impressive new instruments which fail to lead to new and differently beautiful music.
-But perhaps we just don’t get it, since there seem to be quite a few boutique operations dedicated to building them, even as there are industries providing expensive recording equipment for people who almost never record, high-end cameras for people who take very few pictures, 6-burner stainless steel industrial stoves for people who seldom cook, and hiking boots for people who rarely walk on dirt.
+But perhaps we just don’t get it, since there seem to be quite a few boutique operations dedicated to doing precisely that, even as there’re industries providing expensive recording equipment for people who almost never record, high-end cameras for people who take very few pictures, 6-burner stainless steel industrial stoves for people who seldom cook, and hiking boots for people who rarely walk on dirt.

-This makes the process sound more clearly thought out and deliberate than it actually was.
-It would be more accurate to say that when we started making these kalimbas we didn’t know where we were going, but then the instruments themselves, the music we played on them, our recording, and our sound engineering all influenced each other and evolved in parallel.
-Once more the process of doing something taught us how it should be done. ( Unspecialized )
+This makes the development of our Kalimba Family sound clearly thought out and deliberate.
+But it would be more accurate to say when we started making them we didn’t know where we were going, and over time the instruments themselves, the music we played on them, and our recording and miking techniques all influenced each other and evolved in parallel.
+As has often happened, the process of doing something taught us how it should be done.

-In any case, these keyboard style kalimbas are to our knowledge the only keyboard instruments where the sound is made by striking something directly with one’s fingertips.
+In any case, keyboard style kalimbas are to our knowledge the only keyboards where the sound is made by striking something directly with one’s fingertips.

-More commonly keyboard sound is indirectly produced by something that hits or plucks a string, by a hammer that strikes a piece of wood or metal, or by dancing electrons.
-Of course there’s absolutely nothing wrong with doing it these ways, but still we were greatly pleased to discover that making the sound by directly hitting something with our fingertips gave us very sensitive and sensual control of both tone quality and volume.
+More commonly keyboard sound is produced indirectly by something that hits or plucks a string, by a hammer that strikes a piece of wood or metal, or by dancing electrons.
+Of course there’s absolutely nothing wrong with doing it these ways, but we were pleased to discover making the sound by directly hitting something with our fingertips, does give one particularly sensitive and sensual control of both tone quality and volume.

-Also since each of our keys is individually hammered out from high carbon steel rod and so has its own funky tone quality, the tuning of our kalimbas is less uniform and regular than that of any conventional more machine-like keyboard.
-Add to this that each key has a very different “touch”, and it means playing one of our keyboard style kalimbas is more like walking over a mountain trail than marching along a perfectly flat and regular city sidewalk. ( Notation )
+Also since our keys are individually hammered out from high carbon steel rod (not cut from uniform thickness sheet steel ), each has its own funky tone quality, and so the tuning of our keyboard kalimbas is less uniform and regular than that of any conventional more machine-like keyboard.
+Add to this that each of these non standardized keys has a very different “touch”, and playing one of our keyboard kalimbas becomes more like walking over a mountain trail than marching along a perfectly flat and regular city sidewalk.

 *